What Makes SRV's Tone

 SRV's tone was built on a few key elements:

-- Volume and air — SRV played LOUD.
+- Volume and air: SRV played LOUD.
 His amps were cranked, and the interaction between the guitar, the amp, and the air moving through the speakers was a massive part of the tone.
-That sag, that compression, that bloom — it all comes from volume.
+That sag.
+That compression.
+That bloom.
+It all comes from volume.

 The Amp Model: US Double Nrm

 The foundation of any SRV Helix patch is the US Double Nrm amp model.
-This is Helix's version of a Fender Twin Reverb on the normal channel — a loud, clean, American amplifier with tons of headroom.
+This is Helix's version of a Fender Twin Reverb on the normal channel: a loud, clean, American amplifier with tons of headroom.

 Amp Settings

-- Bass: 5.0
+- Bass: noon

-- Mid: 6.0 — SRV's tone is mid-forward.
-Don't scoop the mids.
+- Mid: about 1 o'clock.
+SRV's tone is mid-forward.
+Do not scoop the mids.

-- Presence: 5.0
+- Presence: noon

-- Hum: 1.0-2.0 — A touch of 60-cycle hum adds authenticity.
-Don't overdo it.
+- Hum: around 8 o'clock.
+A touch of 60-cycle hum adds authenticity.
+Do not overdo it.

 The Drive Block: Scream 808